googleapis/code-suggester/README.md

 #### `primary`
 *string* <br>
 The primary upstream branch to open a PR against.
-Default value is: `'master'`.
+Default value is: `'main'`.

 #### `message`
 *string* <br>